-Abundance and biological parameters of Antarctic minke whales have greatly changed over the years, and since the late 1970s the IWC/SC has spent considerable time discussing possible reasons and trying to understand this phenomenon (see IWC, 19xx).
+Abundance and biological parameters of Antarctic minke whales have greatly changed over the years, and since the late 1970s the IWC/SC has spent considerable time discussing possible reasons and trying to understand this phenomenon (e.g. IWC, 1985).

 Due to uncertainties related to the estimation of biological parameters, there was no agreement at that time concerning the data necessary for stock management, including natural mortality rate.
 This resulted in difficulties in calculating the catch quota and was the primary reason for the moratorium on commercial whaling.
 The Government of Japan, therefore, launched a whale research program under the Article VIII of the International Convention for the Regulation of Whaling (ICRR), in the Antarctic in 1987/88, with the estimation of biological parameters necessary for the management of Antarctic minke whales as the first objective.
 The elucidation of the role of cetaceans in the Antarctic ecosystem was the secondary objective.
-The program was called JARPA, and in 1994 and 1995, the elucidation of the research objectives.
+The program was called JARPA, and in 1994 and 1995, the elucidation of the effects of environmental changes on cetaceans and, the Antarctic minke whale stock structure were added to the research objectives.

-The JARPA program spanning over eighteen years will end in 2004/05.
-Research in various fields has been conducted together with surveys and analyses related to the program objectives.
-Phenomena suggesting qualitative and quantitative changes on the Antarctic minke whale stocks have been observed, some of which have been reported at the IWC/SC (e.g. IWC, 1988).
+The JARPA program spanning over eighteen years completed in 2004/05.
+Research in various fields were conducted together with surveys and analyses related to the program objectives.
+Phenomena suggesting qualitative and quantitative changes in the Antarctic minke whale stocks have been observed, some of which have been reported at the IWC/SC (e.g. IWC, 1988).

-This paper rearranges the results reflecting changes in the Antarctic minke whale stocks, examines what has happened in these stocks, and predicts possible future changes.
+This paper rearranges the results reflecting changes in the Antarctic minke whale stocks, examines what has happened in these stocks, and propose a hypothesis of changes in the Antarctic ecosystem in the 20^{th} Century.